Season of the Witch: Enchantment, Terror, and Deliverance in the City of Love: One City One Book

 The San Francisco Public Library selected Season of the Witch as their One City One Book 2015 selection.
-An annual literacy event that, through a series of readings and discussions, aims to get the entire city reading and talking about one book with the overall goal of "building bridges between communities and generations" and making "reading a lifelong pursuit" in order to create a more literate society.

 Published

 Season of the Witch was published by Free Press (NYC) on May 8, 2012.

 Reviews

 Season of the Witch received starred reviews in Publishers Weekly and Kirkus Reviews, and was hailed as "enthralling, news-driven history" (San Francisco Chronicle), "energetic, highly entertaining storytelling" (Boston Globe), and "an enthralling – and harrowing – account of how the 1967 Summer of Love gave way to 20 or so winters of discontent" (Washington Post).